-It seems clear that most professional associations' codes of ethics direct or encourage psychotherapists/counselors to refer clients/patients to other services that cannot be provided by therapists (due to the scope of practice or other reasons) and are in the best interest of the clients or can be helpful to the clients.
+Generally most professional associations’ codes for psychologists, social workers, counselors and marriage and family therapists direct or encourage psychotherapists/counselors to refer clients/patients to other services that cannot be provided by therapists (due to the scope of practice or other reasons) and are in the best interest of the clients or can be helpful to the clients.
 It can be reasonably argued that SPT would be an example of such reasonable referral for certain clients in certain circumstances.
 The movie, The Sessions, presents an extreme example of a significantly disabled person who would clearly benefit from SPT.

 One of the concerns with referrals to Surrogate Partner Therapy is the fact that, in modern times, there are very few research projects on the effectiveness of SPT.
 Following are a couple of research papers on the efficacy of SPT: